 Figure 4.
-Storm-relative average 500-hPa geopotential heights (thick orange lines) and anomalies (color shaded) for all TCs located in the latitude bin 30-40°N over the Atlantic.
-The fields are shown for lags Day-2 to Day+2.
+Storm-relative average 500 hPa geopotential heights (thick orange lines) and anomalies (color shaded) for all TCs located in the latitude bin 30-40° N over the Atlantic.
+The fields are shown for lags Day -2 to Day +2.
 In each panel, the composite 1000 hPa anomalous geopotential is shown using thin black contours.
 All anomalies are defined relative to a long-term synoptic climatology.
-The contour interval is 6 dam and shading interval in dam is shown in the label-bar.
-The plus symbol shows the location of the composite TC at Day 0 and the hurricane symbol shows the approximate location at each lags.
-The left column is for rapid tangential acceleration and the right column is for rapid tangential deceleration much weaker at this time.
-On Day-1, the entire extratropical wavepacket has amplified and the 500 hPa geopotential anomalies of the tropical cyclone and a developing upstream trough have merged.
-This process continues through Day 0.
-By Day+1, the composite storm has moved further poleward and eastward and is now located between the upper-level upstream trough and downstream ridge in a position that is optimal for further baroclinic development.
-The 1000 hPa geopotential field is now asymmetric with a characteristic signal of a cold front.
+The contour interval is 6 dam, and the shading interval in decameters is shown in the label bar.
+The plus symbol shows the location of the composite TC at Day 0, and the hurricane symbol shows the approximate location at each lags.
+Panels (a)-(e) show rapid tangential acceleration, and panels (f)-(j) show rapid tangential deceleration.

 Figure 5.
-Track of the composite tropical cyclone (blue) and the downstream 500-hPa extratropical ridge (orange) from Day-2 to Day +2 for (a) rapid tangential acceleration, and (b) rapid tangential deceleration.
-The composites are based on all TC tracks locations within 30-40°N. Day 0 is the reference day for the composites in Fig. 4
+Track of the composite tropical cyclone (blue) and the downstream 500 hPa extratropical ridge (orange) from Day -2 to Day +2 for (a) rapid tangential acceleration and (b) rapid tangential deceleration.
+The composites are based on all TC track locations within 30-40° N. Day 0 is the reference day for the composites in Fig. 4.